Klasmart-Engineering/klasmart-branding/README.md

 1. Add another `case` to `loadBrandingOptions` in `src/index.ts` for this new brand
 1. Prepare the dist folder with `npm run clean && npm run build`
 1. Upversion the `package.json`
+1. Create a new git tag identical to the new `package.json` version

 ## TODO